Smile-SA/rating.container/README.md

 ### **Accessing Rating Docker**

+Rating Docker is a docker compose service, to start rating docker you need to start the docker-compose.yml file using this command :

+docker-compose up -d

+this command will start the following containers :

+* Prometheus
+* Node exporter
+* Grafana
+* Postgres
 ##### **Prometheus configuration**

 **Disclaimer**: create a file /etc/promotheus/prometheus.yaml and copy the contents of the code below into this file.